halfpintutopia/magic-forest-trail/README.md

 <br>

 The gallery is in a grid layout masonry style.
-The gallery was to suit and demonstrate images that are meant to be viewed in potrait or landscape.
+The gallery was to suit and demonstrate images that are meant to be viewed in portrait or landscape.

 ### Buttons